dblock/code.dblock.org/_posts/2009/2009-12-07-implementing-atompub-in-net.markdown

 Response.Headers.Add("Content-Location", location);
 {% endhighlight %}

-We’ll also add metadata that describes the new post ID and location and return the post to the client.
+We'll also add metadata that describes the new post ID and location and return the post to the client.

 {% highlight c# %}
 atomEntry.Id = new AtomId(new Uri(string.Format("Post/{0}", post.Id)));